Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Case study: setup of DR program, building test bed and SFC controller

 \begin{itemize}[topsep=0em] \item[7.]
 Transmit the optimal $\gamma$ and $\bar{P}$ values to the other two layers. \item[8.]
 Stay idle until the next iteration. \end{itemize}

-In the following discussion, we elaborate on the details of the day-ahead planner, particularly the components combined with the DDP in the optimization problem outlined in~\eqref{eqn:SFC1} using scenario programming.
-Here, $\bm{\alpha}_{scen}^{(j)}$ symbolizes the AGC signals from some complete historical day.
-Other variables connected to $\bm{\alpha}_{scen}^{(j)}$ in the $j$-th scenario are marked with the same superscript $^{(j)}$.
-The actual AGC signal $\bm{\alpha}$ for the following day is unknown, but it is assumed that the AGC signals possess a consistent statistical feature, which enables the use of scenario-based robust optimization.
-The use of \change{a scenario-based} approach has two major benefits.
-Firstly, as it optimizes over past AGC scenarios, dubbed by $\bm{\alpha}_{scen}^{(j)}$, the decision is robust to the future realization of AGC signals $\bm{\alpha}$.
-Secondly, as the decision is optimized for each scenario, the decision is less conservative, which thereby prevents a significant reduction in economic revenue~\cite{shapiro2021lectures}.
+The details of the day-ahead planner are discussed as follows, focusing on how it combines the DDP with scenario programming in~\eqref{eqn:SFC1}.
+Here, $\bm{\alpha}_{scen}^{(j)}$ symbolized the AGC signals from a complete historical day as $j$-th scenario, with related variables sharing the same superscript $^{(j)}$.
+While the actual AGC signals $\bm{\alpha}$ for the following day were unknown, it was assumed that the AGC signals exhibit a consistent statistical feature, enabling scenario robust optimization.
+This approach has two key benefits: it produces decisions robust against future realizations of AGC signals by optimizing over numerous past scenarios; it is less conservative than worst-case robust optimization methods~\cite{shapiro2021lectures}, thereby preventing significant reductions in economic returns.

-In the objective~\eqref{eqn:SFC1_1}, the flexibility bid $\gamma$ is maximized, which is the primary source of remuneration in the Swiss AS market~\cite{qureshi2016economic}.
-As formulated in~\eqref{eqn:SFC_building}, ~\eqref{eqn:SFC1_3} uses the DDP to predict the building temperature, which includes the constraints on building comfort and the HVAC's input.
-Similarly, by ~\eqref{eqn:SFC_ESS}, ~\eqref{eqn:SFC1_3} employs battery dynamics to prevent overcharging and overdischarging while satisfying the battery power bound.
-The total electrical power is required to track the baseline with a level of flexibility based on the AGC signal, as indicated in~\eqref{eqn:SFC1_4} and~\eqref{eqn:SFC1_5}.
-Finally, ~\eqref{eqn:SFC1_6} enforces a positive power flexibility $\gamma$.
+In the objective~\eqref{eqn:SFC1_1}, the flexibility bid $\gamma$ was maximized, which is the primary remuneration in the Swiss AS market~\cite{qureshi2016economic}.
+As formulated in~\eqref{eqn:SFC_building}, \eqref{eqn:SFC1_3} used the DDP to predict the building temperature, incorporating constraints on comfort and the HP input.
+Similarly, by~\eqref{eqn:SFC_ESS}, \eqref{eqn:SFC1_3} used battery dynamics to prevent overcharging and overdischarging while satisfying the battery power bound.
+The total electrical power was required to track the baseline with a level of flexibility based on the AGC signal, as indicated in~\eqref{eqn:SFC1_4} and~\eqref{eqn:SFC1_5}.
+Finally, \eqref{eqn:SFC1_6} enforced a positive power flexibility $\gamma$.